EcoBlockLabs/ecoblock-tutorials/packages/l1-confirmation-checker/README.md

 # L1 Confirmation Checker Tutorial

-`l1 confirmation checker` is a simple demo of Arbitrum's transaction finality checker (used to check if transaction submitted to l1 or not).
+`l1 confirmation checker` is a simple demo of EcoBlock's transaction finality checker (used to check if transaction submitted to l1 or not).

 It calls precompile `NodeInterface` to find information about an L1 transaction that posted the L2 transaction in a batch.